-A bill recently introduced into congress by the American fishing industry, would make shark dives illegal in the United States.
-The move appears to be an effort by industry to suppress rising demands for better shark conservation in the country, which originates mainly through divers.
+A bill recently introduced into Congress by the American fishing industry would make shark dives illegal in the United States.
+The move appears to be an effort by the industry to suppress rising demands for better shark conservation in the country, which originates mainly through divers.

 The initial purpose of the bill, called The Access for Sportfishing Act of 2016, was to prevent national parks from trying to protect fish in waters within state jurisdiction, and in June, Senator Bill Nelson, from Florida, added the ban on shark feeding diving in federal waters.
 The bill specifies that it is all right to feed sharks for the purpose of killing them, but not if you want to watch the shark.
 Thus it is the motive for the act of shark feeding, rather than the act itself, that is at issue.

 Why would fishermen be so concerned about divers bringing small amounts of food in order to enjoy seeing sharks, when the fishing industry dumps so much more, in the way of fishing scraps, into the sea?
 No correlation between shark dives and shark attacks has ever been found, in spite of decades of shark attack studies and many researchers seeking to find just such a connection.